jazg97/BloodAnalyzerSoftware/README.md

 There are two options to access the program.
 You can run the program 'GUI.py' from the command line or open the executable.
 These are the main sections and features accesible in the program.

-### 1) Export files from Hematology Analyzer
+### 1) Export XML files

 <details>

 <summary title= "Click to expand/collapse">  1.
-Export XML files with format </summary>
+Appropiate format for XML files  </summary>

 When exporting a file from the `Hematology Analyzer` you need to fill out some fields in the machine in order to assign correctly important information for its analysis.

 <img alt= "Snapshot with blank fields" src="docs/example_img.jpg" width="100%">

-Some fields, such as Tier-ID, Name, and Haltername will be used to differentiate between samples, and as such its recommended to fill them out like this:
+Some fields, such as Tier-ID, Name, and Haltername will be used to differentiate between samples, and as such its recommended to fill them out following some guidelines.

-* Tier-ID: This will be the patient ID and it's recommended to assign an integer number and not a combination of characters with numbers if not necessary.
+* Tier-ID: This will be the patient's ID and it's recommended to assign an integer number and not a combination of characters with numbers if not necessary.
 * Name: This will be the type of blood source, such as systemic blood (BLOOD), bone marrow (BM), spleen (SPLEEN), femur (FEMUR), etc. It's important to maintain a consistent system of naming blood sources for their analysis.
 * Haltername: This will be the 'owner' or head of laboratory in charge of the study and this field will be used to avoid mixing samples.
 * Geburtsdatum: It's important to fill out the date of the sample in the correct date format to allow a correct time-series analysis.